marcmylemans/marcmylemans.github.io/_posts/2026-06-15-home-server-now-what-5-things.md

 A snapshot is a save point, exactly like in a game: a moment you can jump back to if you break something.
 Proxmox makes one in a couple of clicks.

-`\[SCREENSHOT: taking a VM snapshot in Proxmox, the snapshot list with a fresh "clean-install" entry]`

 The reason to do it *now* and not "someday" is that you're about to experiment.
 You'll install things, break things, and learn.
 A snapshot turns every one of those mistakes into a five-second undo instead of a full reinstall.
 Take one now, and take one before anything risky.